jonknet/WeLoveBlazorJekyll/pages/blazordoc/documentation/components.md

 ## What are Components?

-A Blazor Component is a .razor file containing HTML and CSharp code acting on the HTML.
+A Blazor Component is a .razor file containing HTML and C# code acting on the HTML.
 They can be considered the legos with which we build Blazor apps.

 ## Description